JylerTackson/UCFNotes/Summer25/Discrete2/10_Decidability.md

 ---

 # Context Free Languages
+The easy way to **recognizability** is to take a CFG and just keep iterating on it until you find a derivation that generates S; however, we want decidability NOT recognizability.

 ## Decidability
 Think about a new grammar $G$ in Chomsky Normal Form.
 Every rule in a CNF grammar has one of the two forms: